floresql/Cheat_Sheets/SQL/07_date_time_functions.md

 # SQL Date & Time Functions Cheat Sheet
 ## 📌 Description
-Focuses on date and time calculations in SQL.
+Focuses on functions for working with dates and times.

 ## 🚀 When to Use
-Use for time-based filtering, bucketing, or calculations.
+Use when filtering by time, grouping by date, or doing date math.

 ## 📌 Description